thoughtworks-jumpstart/guides/docs/backend-web-development/express-responses.md

 ## Setting status code

-See [Express.js api docs](https://expressjs.com/en/api.html#res.sendStatus) for more info.

-Sets the response HTTP status code to 200 and calls the `res.send()` method to send
+Sets the response HTTP status code to 200 and calls the `res.send()` method to send the corresponding string message.

 ```js
 res.status(200).send("OK");
 ```

+This can be simplified with `sendStatus(statusCode)` which will send the default string message of the status code for you.

 ```js
 res.sendStatus(200);
 ```

+See [Express.js api docs](https://expressjs.com/en/api.html#res.sendStatus) for more info.